 We take the health and safety of our visitor very seriously and we are committed to follow the conditions and guidelines for museums and cultural institution issued under the Public Health Act Chapter 465, of the Laws of Malta.

 • The maximum capacity of visitors inside the Museum at any one time is 80 persons.
 This was calculated on one person per 4m2.
-However, we are taking further safety measures and we are offering guided tours which are available in both English and Maltese of 5 visitors per group/per floor during the stipulated times: 10:30am, 11:15am, 12:00pm, 12:45pm, 2:15pm and 3:00pm.
+However, we are taking further safety measures and we are offering audio guided tours for not more than 6 people at a time, in the following languages: Maltese, English, Italian, French, German and Spanish.

 • As part of our commitment to ensure your safety and that of our staff and volunteers, we will take the body temperature test before entering the Museum.
 Any visitors whose temperature exceeds 37.2˚C or show signs of ill health such as coughing and shortness of breath will be refused entry.

 • All visitors, staff and volunteers must wear a mask or visor (covering mouth, nose and chin) at all times and must keep a distance of 2 meters from each other.
 Masks will be available for purchase at the cost price of 95 cents.

 • Museum staff will be collecting the names, surnames and contact details for the sole purpose of contact tracing should such need arise.

 • Our priority for visitors and staff is good hygiene and cleanliness and we are increasing the frequency of cleaning and disinfecting our Museum especially easily touched surfaces.

 • Hand sanitisers are provided at the entrance and other key points in the Museum.